adsp-polito/2025-P1-Topic-detection/README.md

 # HYPE Topic Detection - ADSP Project

+**Research Paper**: This implementation is described in detail in:
+ *"An End-to-End NLP Pipeline for Topic Detection in App Reviews"*
+ Ciccaglione A., Foco S., Lotf Ranaei A. (2025)

 This repository contains the advanced Topic Detection pipeline developed for the **Applied Data Science Project** course at **Politecnico di Torino** (2025/2026).

 The goal of this project is to analyze user feedback (reviews) to automatically detect, classify, and hierarchically organize discussion topics, focusing specifically on negative feedback ("Problemi") to provide actionable insights.